Wildhoney/Mocktail/README.md

 export {Module as Request};
 ```

-Then when you import the module elsewhere, you simply refer to the import as `Request`, which could either by the true `Request` object, or its mock &ndash; `RequestMock`:
+Then when you import the module elsewhere, you simply refer to the import as `Request`, which could either be the true `Request` object, or its mock &ndash; `RequestMock`:

 ```javascript
 import {Request} from './Request';